- Crash diets are weight-loss diets undertaken on an urgent, short-term basis to achieve rapid results.

 Total diet replacement (TDR) is a nutritional tool to support weight loss that is often misunderstood to be a crash diet.
 While it does help the user lose a significant amount of weight quickly, TDR is different to most crash diets because it is an incredibly powerful, safe, method of achieving sustainable, long-term weight loss—and we’ve got the science to prove it.

-First things first, what is TDR?
+So, what is TDR?

 TDR is a form of low-calorie diet that delivers everything your body needs nutritionally while keeping daily calories to around 800.
 Often confused with meal replacements, TDR can be used in this function but it's important to note that meals labelled as ‘meal replacements’ are not nutritionally-complete—that is, they do not provide the level of nutrition your body needs to function healthily.
 TDR meals (labelled as ‘total diet replacement’ meals) on the other hand are subject to strict regulations to ensure they provide all the macro and micronutrients your body needs, which is why it's possible to live on TDR for an extended time without compromising your overall health and wellbeing.